Hiltslash/Hiltslash/README.md

 # About
 - 👋 Hi, I’m @Hiltslash
-- 👀 I’m interested in web development and low-level programming
+- 👀 I’m interested in automation via python and cool stuff.
 - 🌱 I’m currently learning C and working some more on Javascript.
 - ⚡ Fun fact: using a 2020 macbook air
 - & Current projects: C Tools, Clicker Game Template